mbodm/WAUZ/README.md

 __Important notes, when using the new release version 1.0.3 or higher:__

-The way WAUZ works and doing its unzip job /under the hood) has completely changed in the 1.0.3 release version!
+The way WAUZ works and doing its unzip job (under the hood) has completely changed in the 1.0.3 release version!
 Therefore i need to explain this a bit in detail here, since this may be important for the user, when it comes down to "data loss" topics.

 The short version: